AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 ![Eco Friendly Badge Final Implementation](/help/commerce-cloud/assets/commerce-cmui-done.png)

-### 2) Connecting AEM Commerce with Magento via CLI
+### 2) Connecting AEM Commerce with Magento via Adobe I/O CLI

 >[!VIDEO](https://video.tv.adobe.com/v/37843?quality=12&learn=on)

-To connect AEM Commerce with Magento via CLI, follow these steps:
+To connect AEM with a commerce solution via Adobe I/O CLI, follow these steps:

 1. Get the Adobe I/O CLI with the Cloud Manager plugin

     Check the [Adobe Cloud Manager documenation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) on how to download, setup and use the [Adobe I/O CLI](https://github.com/adobe/aio-cli) with the [Cloud Manager CLI plugin](https://github.com/adobe/aio-cli-plugin-cloudmanager).

-2. Authenticate the CLI with the AEM as a Cloud Service program
+2. Authenticate the Adobe I/O CLI with the AEM as a Cloud Service program

 3. Set the `COMMERCE_ENDPOINT` variable in Cloud Manager